 College of Health and Human Services

-St. Ambrose University's College of Health and Human Services offers a variety of programs leading to careers in education, health care, physical fitness, and human services.
+St. Ambrose University's College of Health and Human Services provides a variety of programs leading to careers in education, healthcare, physical fitness, and human services.

 Interprofessional Health Clinic

 Our students provide interprofessional healthcare services to underserved populations with a focus on compassionate care, empowerment of the individual, management of health conditions, and overall wellness.